-Episodes are usually about 20 minutes long, with recent discussions including 'Sometimes you need to eat s#@t', 'Screw your dynamic range excuses' and 'Photo retouching has gone too FAR!!!!'.
+Episodes are usually about 20 minutes long, with discussions including ones titled 'Sometimes you need to eat s#@t', 'Am I A Victim BLAMER??? #DontBeAnAsshole' and 'Photo retouching has gone too FAR!!!!'.

 As you can probably tell from the titles alone, shockjock Polin doesn't beat about the bush, and has clear views that he expressly keenly, loudly and often with expletives.

 14. Talking Shot

 Talking Shot is a collective of photographers and filmmakers who love to get together and have a relaxed chat about what’s going on in the industry.
 Whether it’s shooting styles or a special guest, the approach is light-hearted yet informative.
 Although the podcast was born in 2019, the trio of presenters – Jim Cossey, Ross Grieve and Esther Ling – have released more than 40 episodes.